stuartcryan/lastpass-alfred-workflow/README.md

   ![image](./assets/catalina-warning.png)

+  **Workaround:**

   Per [the installation steps](https://github.com/blacs30/bitwarden-alfred-workflow#installation), you **_MUST_** add Alfred to the list of Developer Tool exceptions for Alfred to run any workflow that contains an executable (like this one)

+- Using `bw` cli and this workflow in parallel can possibly cause this error occurs `Unexpected error.
+Exit code -1.`

+  The reason for that is when the `bw` cli is used in the terminal and the password is entered that a new session is initiated and the workflow's session invalidated.

+  **Workaround:**

+  You can use the bash functions created by @luckman212 and located [here in github](https://github.com/luckman212/bitwarden-cli-helpers)<br>
+  Download the bash file and source it in your own `.bash_profile` or `.zshrc`

+- Getting a secret still takes very much time

+  With version 2.2.0 this workflow decrypts the secrets without using the `bw` cli.
+This is much faster but it might possibly can fail.<br>
+  If it fails it falls back and uses the `bw` cli to get the secret.
+The decryption takes then more time again, was in the previous versions.<br>

+  **Workaround:**

+  To use the workflows faster decryption you can [follow this instruction by Bitwarden](https://bitwarden.com/help/article/update-encryption-key/)) <br>
+  to update the encryption keys to the new mechanism.

+  The linked doc doesn't specify how to force creation of a new key.
+It's easy though:

+  - Login to your vault.
+  - Click Settings at the top of the page.
+  - Under My Account, scroll down to Encryption Key Settings.
+  - Follow the instructions provided.
+  - Logout (and on again) from Bitwarden on all devices.